 This is a unique opportunity to engage with experts and like-minded individuals, exchange ideas, and gain valuable insights.
 Participants will be divided into groups to develop solutions that address the question above.
 Beyond just a learning experience, this workshop also offers a platform for networking, connecting with fellow participants, and sharing your vision for the Arctic’s future.

-At the end of the session, we’ll offer a delicious dinner to continue conversations in a relaxed and friendly atmosphere.
+At the end of the session, we will offer a dinner to continue conversations in a relaxed and friendly atmosphere.

 Juries: